back

 Length 99mm (excluding ladder), late 1940s to 1962, individually boxed.

 (1) Dark red body with metal wheels, black firemen, unpainted escape ladder with dark red wheels, rubber hose, CHARBENS MADE IN ENGLAND cast underneath.
+Thick sides to the body casting when viewed from underneath.

 (3)